 When the Instant Pot's lid is "difficult to turn," that's an indication that the cooker compartment is still pressurized - "do not force it open," the manual warns.
 Again, the company warns that pressure cooking is, to some extent, inherently dangerous, writing, "improper use may result in scalding injuries."

 Instant Pot Smart Recall: Electric Shock Hazard

 Despite the risks posed by any form of pressure cooking, the Instant Pot sounds like an extremely safe product.
-It’s important to note, however, that Double Insight has actually run into at least one serious safety problem already.
+It's important to note, however, that Double Insight has actually run into at least two serious safety problems already.